KienHuynh/FCN-CTSCAN/README.md

 A small TensorFlow project created to test some machine learning problems

-Currently problem(s) that I'm working on:
+Current problem(s) that I'm working on:
 * Using fcn to segment CT images

 Requirement: